While owning a swimming pool is fun, it needs regular maintenance to remain clean.

 Step 2: Drop The Waterline

 This step is optional but quite helpful for cleaning the pool tiles efficiently.
-When the waterline of your pool is slightly below its usual point, it makes it much easier to access the stained pool tiles.
-You can remove some water using a pool pump until you can reach the tiles.
+When the waterline of your pool is slightly below its usual point, it is much easier to access the stained pool tiles.
+You can remove some water using a pool pump until you reach the tiles.

 Step 3: Use A Scrub Brush

-Use a stiff-bristled scrub brush (without any wire) to scrub away any mineral deposits on the pool tiles.
+Use a stiff-bristled scrub brush (without any wire) to remove mineral deposits on the pool tiles.
 Keep working on the tiles by scrubbing in circular motions to cover 3 or 4 feet of width in one go.

-If the pool has glass tiles, using a soft-bristled brush to scrub away the deposits and avoid scratches on the glass is better.
+If the pool has glass tiles, it is better to use a soft-bristled brush to scrub away the deposits and avoid scratches on the glass.

 An old toothbrush works just as fine for hard-to-reach, tight or smaller areas as a stiff or soft-bristled brush.
 Be sure to wear eye protection to prevent debris from getting into your eyes.